Should you research before an investigation?

 If you are not on board with the research beforehand, there is a middle ground.
 A way around this would to be only have one member of your team aware of the historical information.
 This way you are not led by any sort of suggestion if that is your concern.
 They can confirm or validate things as the night goes on and steer you in the right the direction if you are going too far off track.
 It all comes down to what you believe and what your team dynamic is.

-The side I love most about investigating is the history and the story telling so of course I am going to research beforehand.
+One part I love about investigating is the history and the story telling so of course I am going to research beforehand.
 If no one else wants to know, I will be that member on the team that has the information.
 It’s the story of the people you are communicating with.
 I love researching and I will now very rarely go into a location I have not tirelessly researched.
 Anyone who investigates with me will see that I am not the kind of investigator who is just looking in general.
 I am looking for a person and their story.
 On investigations I often tell their story and I am always looking for more answers.
 I guess I feel that no matter who you are, your story deserves to be told.
 You don’t need to be a famous criminal or millionaire owner of a homestead, EVERYONE deserves their story to be told.
 From the humble servant or the caretakers, chefs and occupants, everyone should have a voice.
 I feel that researching helps them have that voice.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum